 There are direct flights on this route 7 days a week: Su, Mo, Tu, We, Th, Fr, and Sa

 The distance between New York and Sao Paulo is 7692km (4769 miles).
-The average flight duration is 9h 40m.
-There are 45 direct flights from New York to Sao Paulo.
+There are 12 direct flights from New York to Sao Paulo.
 The time difference between New York and Sao Paulo is 2h.
-Flights from New York begin at 6:30 PM.
-The latest flight from New York departs at 11:15 PM
+Flights from New York begin at 8:30 PM.
+The latest flight from New York departs at 9:45 PM